Aditya2z/TA-AC-BACKEND-caching-github-jobs-api-TNaaaq/block-BNaagb/index.md

 ##### Note:
 1. Setup redis as cache server
 2. connect express application to redis server
-3. Cache characters from star wars into redis server and serve them from cache, if requested more than once
+3. Cache characters from star wars into redis server and serve them from cache, if requested more than onc
 4. cahe it for a specific duration of time